-b.
 Permanent, Part-time Employees

 Employees in this category regularly work a predetermined schedule of part-time hours.
-Permanent, part-time employees are not eligible to receive benefits while employed with XXX.
+Permanent, part-time employees are not eligible to receive benefits while employed with <AGENCY>.

-c.
 Contract Employees

-The Executive or Managing Director may approve short-term contracts that are a maximum of 12 months.
-Contracts may be renewed, with the approval of the Executive and Managing Director, provided funding is available, work is still available, and performance criteria of the current job description have been met or exceeded.
+The Executive Director may approve short-term contracts that are under six months.
+Contract employees are not eligible to receive benefits while employed with <AGENCY>.

+Contracts may be renewed, with the approval of the Executive Director, provided funding is available, work is still available, and performance criteria of the current job description have been met or exceeded.